Dr Simon Stevens

 - The Turn to Sabotage by The Congress Movement in South Africa.
 Past & Present, 245(1), 221-255.
 View this article in WRRO

 - The External Struggle against Apartheid: New Perspectives.
 Humanity: An International Journal of Human Rights, Humanitarianism, and Development, 7(2), 295-314.
 View this article in WRRO

 - “From the Viewpoint of a Southern Governor”: The Carter Administration and Apartheid, 1977-81.
 Diplomatic History, 36(5), 843-880.
 View this article in WRRO

 - Bloke Modisane in East Germany In Slobodian Q (Ed.), Comrades of Color: East Germany in the Cold War World (pp. 121-130).
 New York: Berghahn.

 - Why South Africa?
 The Politics of Anti-Apartheid Activism in Britain in the Long 1970s In Eckel J & Moyn S (Ed.), The Breakthrough: Human Rights in the 1970s (pp. 204-225).
-Philadelphia: Pennsylvania University Press.
+University of Pennsylvania Press

 - Non-Alignment and the United States [review of Kennedy, Johnson, and the Nonaligned World by Robert B. Rakove].
 H-1960s H-Net Reviews.